Criteria for Success

 How many definitions, words followed by a clarifying phrase, are in your pitch?

-You can keep one of those, but for the rest, toss the defined word or phrase and keeping the clarifying phrase.
+You can keep one of those, but for the rest, toss the defined word or phrase and keep the clarifying phrase.

 The human gut microbiome, the community of bacteria that live in our intestine, is a key determiner of human health.